Cooperativa Asopep, in Tolima

-But, we go further than this by building close long-term relationships with our small farms in Colombia in order to educate farmers about accessing the specialty coffee market overseas and support their developments.
+But we go further, by building close long-term relationships with our small farms in Colombia in order to educate farmers about accessing the specialty coffee market overseas and support their development.
 By doing this, we hope to bring social benefits to their communities as a whole.
 We also invest in art and creative projects that aim to tell the stories of the communities behind our specialty coffee beans.

 Our philosophy leads us to believe that if our coffee drinkers know more about the communities that make their coffee and that their purchase has made a positive difference to someone’s life, their coffee will taste even better.

 In small villages on coffee-growing mountains, Colombian farmers grow Arabica coffee trees that need shade - so they also grow bananas, guanabanas, oranges, mandarins, avocados, and so on.
 On Sundays, farmers go down to the nearest village to sell their produce.
 As they bring a variety of products, they are less exposed to the volatility of coffee market prices, thus they can participate more broadly in the economy.
 They make small profits so they can then buy other products.

 They also try not to use pesticides as they don't want to damage any of the other plants and trees, so the overall production becomes organic and the environment doesn't degrade.
 The lush green environment helps to protect their coffee trees, which they care for almost one by one.
-They clean the leaves one by one.
-The coffee cherries are hand-picked by all the family and they only choose the cherries that are red, but almost purple – this gives our coffee beans a unique sweet taste, similar to Guanábaba: a popular fruit in Colombia
+The coffee cherries are hand-picked by all the family and they only choose the cherries that are red, almost purple – this confers our beans their unique aromas.